Last update: 11.26.2018

 Astrill VPN vs NordVPN in Asia

-Almost one out of four Astrill servers is in Asia, while NordVPN or CyberGhost have less than 5%.
+Almost one out of four Astrill servers are in Asia, while NordVPN or CyberGhost have less than 5%.
 This shows that Astrill has made a serious investment in this region and is not planning on losing that position.
 So if you’re in Asia and especially in China, it’s probably better to be Astrill’s client, at least speed-wise.
 And these are not empty promises, we base our words on speed test results made for our Astrill in China review.

 We tested NordVPN vs Astrill VPN from Europe using Hong Kong, Taiwan, and South Korea as our locations.
 NordVPN’s best result was 26 Mbps downloading speed.
 Astrill VPN showed why it’s been a number one VPN in China (and probably Asia) for so long: the download speed was 43 Mbps, which is 40% faster than what Nord gave us.